suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### suit-directive-unlink {#suit-directive-unlink}

-suit-directive-unlink applies to Manifests.
-When the Components defined by a Manifest are no longer needed, the Manifest processor unlinks the Manifest to inform the Manifest processor that they are no longer needed.
+A manifest processor that supports multiple independent root manifests MUST support suit-directive-unlink.
+When a Component is no longer needed, the Manifest processor unlinks the Component to inform the Manifest processor that they are no longer needed.

+When

+All components, including
+Manifests must be unlinked before deletion or overwrite.
+If the reference count of a component is non-zero, any command that alters that component MUST cause an immediate ABORT.
+Affected commands are:

+* suit-directive-copy
+* suit-directive-fetch
+* suit-directive-write

  The unlink Command decrements an implementation-defined reference counter.
 This reference counter MUST persist across restarts.
 The reference counter MUST NOT be decremented by a given Manifest more than once, and the Manifest processor must enforce this.
 The Manifest processor MAY choose to ignore a Unlink Directive depending on device policy.

 When the reference counter reaches zero, the suit-uninstall Command sequence is invoked (see {{suit-uninstall}}).